purpleidea/flabbergast/flabbergast-manual.md

  - `?:` creates an attribute that is always an error.
 This can be thought of as an _abstract_ attribute, in the C++/Java/C# terminology.
 This is not permitted during instantiation.
  - `-:` deletes an attribute.
 The attribute must already exist, so this is not valid when declaring a new template.
  - `+`, followed by an identifier, then `:`, followed by an expression, will replace an attribute but allows the previous value to be bound to the identifier supplied.
 The attribute must already exist, so this is not valid when declaring a new template.
- - `+: {`, followed by a list of amendments, terminated by `}`, performs template derivation.
+ - `+: {`, followed by a list of amendments, terminated by `}`, performs template amendment.
 It is short-hand for `+oldtemplate: Template oldtemplate { ... }` with the convenience of not having to choose a name.
+ - `%:` indicates that a value is expected to be available through lookup.
+It does not actually *do* anything; it is merely a way to explain intentions to others and provide a place to hang documentation.
+It can be thought of as a weak version of `?:` attributes, and is usually preferable.

 There is also a function call convenience syntax.
 In their own way, templates can act as lambdas.
 In frame instantiation, the expressions are evaluated in the context of the frame created.
 In a function call, expressions provided are evaluated in the current (parent) context, then placed into the instantiated template.
 A list of unnamed expressions can be provided and these are collected into an `args` frame.
 Finally, instead of simply returning the entire frame, the `value` attribute is returned from the instantiated frame.
 For instance, the function call: